 Hiring has changed, big time.
 Old school recruiting is out, social recruiting is in.
-I think this is the first time I’ve actually realized just how much.
+I think this is the first time I’ve actually realized just how true that is.
 I haven’t had a resume in years.
-Anyone I’ve hired in the past has been through the network and hired out of opportunity, and not necessarily need.
+Many of my hires in the past have been through the network and hired out of opportunity, not necessarily need.

-That’s why this was a relatively new process for me.
+That’s why, when faced with needing a new head of partnerships a few years ago, this was a relatively new process for me.
 Instead of asking people what to do, or researching it, I decided to start from scratch and do it the way I thought would be best for a modern hiring process.

 But let’s get straight to the question you want the answer to: